11swathi/11swathi/README.md

 I am interested in a Data Scienist, Data Analyst, Data Enginer, or Machine Learning Engineer roles.

 You can find my works in my GitHub Profile.
-I owrked in some really interesting projects.
+I worked in some really interesting projects.
 Check it out.